 On October 31, 2018, in connection with an option to purchase transaction (see note 4), the Company loaned \$,000,000 pursuant to the IGH Note to IGH.
 On November 6, 2018, IGH converted to a for-profit corporation.
 The IGH Note bore interest at the rate of 6% per annum.
 On March 1, 2020 (the "Initial Payment Date"), all accrued interest was added to the outstanding principal due thereunder and such amount was payable in eight equal quarterly installments, commencing on the Initial Payment Date, together with interest accruing after the Initial Payment Date.
 The IGH Note was to mature and all outstanding principal, accrued interest and any other amounts due thereunder, was due and payable in full on the third anniversary of the IGH Note.
-The IGH Note was issued in connection with a loan agreement and security agreement between the Company and IGH, and the IGH Option Agreement between the Company and IGH, among others, in both cases dated as of October 31, 2018 and the other IGH Loan Documents, and was secured by the collateral described in the IGH Loan Documents and by such other collateral as may in the future have been granted to the Company to secure the IGH Note.
+The IGH Note was issued in connection with a loan agreement and security agreement between the Company and IGH, among others, in both cases dated as of October 31, 2018 and the other IGH Loan Documents, and was secured by the collateral described in the IGH Loan Documents and by such other collateral as may in the future have been granted to the Company to secure the IGH Note.
 During the years ended May 31, 2021 and 2020, the Company recorded interest income in the amounts of \$149,972 and \$296,250, respectively, in connection with the IGH Note.
-During the years ended May 31, 2021 and 2020, the Company capitalized interest in the amount of \$1,696,765.
+During the years ended May 31, 2021 and 2020, the Company capitalized interest in the amount of \$0 and \$399,453, respectively, on the IGH Note.
+During the year ended May 31, 2021, the Company received payments on the IGH Note in the total amount of \$1,696,765.
 The Company applied these payments as follows; \$1,544,291 as a repayment of principal and \$152,473 as a repayment of accrued interest.

 By letter dated February 26, 2020, the Company informed IGH that as a result of its breaches of the IGH Option, which remained uncured, an event of default had occurred under the IGH Note.
 The Company advised IGH that it was electing to cause the IGH Note to bear interest at the default rate of 15% per annum effective February 26, 2020 and to accelerate all amounts due under the Note.

-On February 27, 2021, IGH notified the Company that it did not plan to make further payments under the IGH Note on the theory that the Break-Up Fee excused additional payments.
-The Company vehemently disagreed with this assertion.
+This dispute, including whether IGH breached the IGH Option and whether CLS was entitled to collect default interest, was in litigation.
 During the twelve months ended May 31, 2021, the Company impaired the remaining amounts due under the IGH Note in the amount of \$2,498,706, which included \$2,497,884 in principal and \$822 in accrued interest.